 Find out if it’s covered.
 Many health care plans cover second opinions, but it’s good to find out before you make an appointment.
 Medicare will help pay for a second opinion as long as it’s for a treatment that’s medically necessary.

 But even if you have to pay out of pocket, the second opinion may be worth the cost.

 Get a name.
 Ask your doctor to suggest another source for a second opinion, whether it’s a specific name or a facility.

 Don’t be embarrassed about asking.
 It’s a common request, and your health is the most important thing.
-Most doctors will be happy to do it.
+Most doctors will be happy to help you find another source.

-You can also look for a second doctor these ways:
+You can also take these steps to look for a second doctor:

 - Consult your state or local medical society.